John Rowe (merchant): Biography

 "When there is occasion to burn or hang effigies or pull down houses, these [rabble] are employed; but since government has been brought to a system, they are somewhat controlled by a superior set consisting of the mastermasons, and carpenters, &c., of the town of Boston.
 When anything of more importance is to be determined, as opening the custom-house on any matter of trade, these are under the direction of a committee of the merchants, Mr. Rowe at their head, then Molyneaux, Solomon Davies, et&,…this is proper for a general meeting of the inhabitants of Boston, where Otis, with his mob-high of eloquence, prevails in every motion… and it would be a very extraordinary resolve indeed that is not carried into execution".
 During the era of the American Revolution, Rowe avoided commitment to either side, and instead looked out after his business interests.

 Rowe was the owner of one of the tea ships, the Eleanor, involved in the Boston Tea Party.
 According to some accounts, at the Old South Meeting House before the Tea Party, he uttered the famous words, "perhaps salt water and tea will mix tonight," but according to his own journal, he was unwell and was not present during the meeting or the Tea Party.
 Because several sources placed Rowe at the meeting, it's possible to theorise that the journal entry may have been an attempt to conceal his participation in the events leading to the Tea Party.

-Rowe is most know for not having kids; however, he was a grandfather.
-Rowe had a brother by the name of Jacob Rowe who was also a Merchant by trade.